markjnkim/es_mod/01-html/content/step-3-hero.md

 - Change the text content
 - And much much more which we will continuously learn throughout this class

-> **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a large array of uses, many of which are currently our current concept scope.
-Don't worry, we will keep learning more about these tools as they become more relevant and useful for us.
+> **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a large array of uses, many of which are outside our current knowledge base.
+Don't worry, we will be learning more about these tools as learn more web development.

-> **Preservable Walk Through**: Quick gif demonstration showing how to use Chrome DevTools to quickly change the background-color of google.com
+> **Preservable Walk Through**: Quick gif demonstration showing how to use Chrome DevTools to quickly change the background-color of Google using [Google Dev Tools](https://youtu.be/G_P6rpRSr4g)

 > **Activity/Pause**: Let's go to a popular website and change some of the styling properties of the `body` element, like the `background-color`.
 Try out the `element inspector`, the arrow icon in the top-left corner of the DevTool window.